-The distribution of $\maxtheta$ will vary with $m$, $n$ and $\theta$, and Table~\ref{tab:mnp} shows the expectation and standard deviation for a small collection of examples.
-To complement the table, Fig.~\ref{fig:bias_n_m_theta} a)-c) show the bias of $\maxtheta$ as a function of $m$, $n$ and $\theta$, respectively.
+The distribution of $\maxthetaX$ for these default parameters is displayed in Figure~\ref{fig:cdf_pmf_success}.
+To get an insight in how the parameter values impacts the distribution, Figure~\ref{fig:bias_sd_m_n_theta} shows the bias and standard deviation of $\maxthetaX$ as a function of $m$, $n$ and $\theta$, respectively.

-For each curve, the two other parameters are kept constant, and each figure displays five curves, corresponding to Table~\ref{tab:mnp}.

-{{ In Fig.~\ref{fig:bias_m}, we see that the impact of number of classifiers is dramatic, and multiplicity-considerations must be treated with full attention starting at $m=2$.
-We can see this from the cdf in Eq.~\ref{eq:cdf}, where $m$ is the exponent.
-In Fig.~\ref{fig:bias_n} is that the test set size also has large impact on the bias.
-With small test sets, the variance of each individual $\hat{\theta}_j(X)$ is high, increasing the probability of sample estimates far from $\theta$.
-As seen in Fig.~\ref{fig:bias_theta}, the bias decreases as $\theta$ approaches 1.
-The variance of the individual $\hat{\theta}_j(X)$s is at its highest for $\theta = 0.5$ and decreases monotonically, and it is this variance that is reflected in the bias, similar to the effect of the test set size.
+In Figure~\ref{fig:bias_m}, we see that the impact of number of classifiers is dramatic, and multiplicity considerations must be treated with full attention starting at $m=2$.
+Figure~\ref{fig:bias_n} demonstrates that the test set size also has large impact on the bias, which can be traced back to the standard error, $\sqrt{\theta(1-\theta)/ n}$.
+The standard error also explains the decrease in bias as $\theta$ approaches 1, as seen in Figure~\ref{fig:bias_theta}: The standard deviation of the individual $\hat{\theta}_j(X)$'s is at its highest for $\theta = 0.5$ and decreases monotonically.

-The change in absolute numbers may seem modest, but the practical implications are large,} as demonstrated in Section~\ref{sec:kaggle}, where we analyse the results from three public competitions.